lorenzwalthert/strcode/README.md

 README
 ================

-The `strcode` (short for structuring code) package is an [RStudio Add-in](https://rstudio.github.io/rstudioaddins/) that lets you quickly add code block separators so you can organize your code better. <!-- You can learn more about structuring code in [Bono Usu](https://github.com/lorenzwalthert/bonousu/blob/devel/docs/commenting-code.html), a guide for good practice in R programming. -->
+The `strcode` (short for structuring code) package contains tools to organize your code better.
+It contains

+-   An [RStudio Add-in](https://rstudio.github.io/rstudioaddins/) that lets you quickly add code block separators to devide your work into sections
+-   A function `sum_str` that summarizes the code structure based on the separators and their comments added with the Add-in.
+For one or more files, it prints the structure to the console or a file. <!-- You can learn more about structuring code in [Bono Usu](https://github.com/lorenzwalthert/bonousu/blob/devel/docs/commenting-code.html), a guide for good practice in R programming. -->

 Installation
 ============